Read Confucius with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Confucius reasons when the first answer is not enough.

 Your view seems to depend on Ren and Li.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Aphoristic teaching through cases, roles, and correction: he cultivates judgment rather than handing over an abstract ethical machine.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.